SAT Score Chart: Raw Score Conversion to Scaled Score

 The scaled score is the score from 200-800 you receive on each section of the SAT.
 Your scaled score is determined from the raw score through a process that the College Board calls equating.
 Equating “ensures that the different forms of the test or the level of ability of the students with whom you are tested do not affect your score.
 Equating makes it possible to make comparisons among test takers who take different editions of the test across different administrations.”

-Therefore, your scaled score is not dependent on the difficulty of the test or the skill level of the students who take your edition of the test.
+Therefore, your scaled score is not dependent on which date or place you take the SAT, nor is it dependent on the skill level of the students who take your edition of the test.
 The College Board doesn’t release its formula for equating, but it does periodically release scoring charts to convert raw scores to scaled scores.
 The scoring charts change slightly for each edition of the test, but they remain somewhat consistent.

 body_consistency-4